ADBond/bga-calypso/notes_misc.md

 #### hand end/setup mismatch

+Wrong blooming function!
+Think it's all cushty now.

-Something goes wrong at the end of the hand, related to stock (js) - fine on refresh though
+~~Something goes wrong at the end of the hand, related to stock (js) - fine on refresh though~~

 rough dump: